Elly Rostoum is a Lecturer, and the Associate Director of the Alperovitch Institute

-I was previously a White House Intern with the Office of Science and Technology Policy, where I worked on issues ranging from cybersecurity, climate change as a national security issue, precision medicine, to diversity inclusion in STEM fields.
-I have also worked with the office of the Chief Technology Officer at the White House on a joint White House-Silicon Valley AI initiative, and completed a graduate fellowship with the U.S. Department of Energy.
+As a graduate student, Elly was a White House Intern with the Office of Science and Technology Policy (OSTP), where she has worked on issues ranging from cybersecurity, climate change as a national security issue, precision medicine, to diversity inclusion in STEM fields.
+She has also worked with the office of the Chief Technology Officer at the White House on a joint White House-Silicon Valley Artificial Intelligence initiative.

-Elly holds a Master’s degree in liberal arts in Government from Harvard University, a Certificate in Decision Analysis & Risk Management from Stanford University, a Certificate in Energy Modeling from the International Energy Agency, and a Bachelor's degree in political science and economics from Bates College.
+Elly holds a Master’s degree in liberal arts in Government from Harvard University, a Certificate in Decision Analysis & Risk Management from Stanford University, a Certificate in Energy Modeling from the International Energy Agency, and a Bachelor's degree in political science from Bates College.
 She is completing her Ph.D. in Global Governance and Human Security from the University of Massachusetts, Boston.

-A New Englander at heart, I enjoy reading, hiking, and sailing.
-I love volunteering with children, and I am a strong supporter of the Big Brother Big Sister Foundation, The Posse Foundation and Smile Train.
-On most days, however, I just fantasize about being able to play the Oud.
+A New Englander at heart, Elly enjoys reading, hiking, and sailing.
+She loves volunteering with children, and she is a strong supporter of the Big Brother Big Sister Foundation, The Posse Foundation and Smile Train.
+On most days, however, she just fantasizes about being able to play the Oud.